okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 If your code makes any XHR calls directly to Okta endpoints, you need to update the URLs of those calls.

-The following examples of these changes assume your original Okta Org URL is `companyname.okta.com` and your custom URL domain is `login.companyname.com`:
+The following sections show examples of these changes.
+The examples assume your original Okta Org URL is `companyname.okta.com` and your custom URL domain is `login.companyname.com`.

 ### Sign-In Widget